Legytma/schema_widget/README.md

 Everything in [schema_widget](https://pub.dev/packages/schema_widget "schema_widget") is based on `TypeSchemaParser`.

 `TypeSchemaParser` is the implementation of a JSON interpreter that converts it into a complex object.

-#### Schemes

-The documentation of the schemes used in this version is available at [https://schema.legytma.com.br/2.0.0/docs](https://schema.legytma.com.br/2.0.0/docs "https://schema.legytma.com.br/2.0.0/docs") and all versions of available schemes can be accessed through the link [https://schema.legytma.com.br](https://schema.legytma.com.br "https://schema.legytma.com.br").

 ## Getting Started